tonysamperi/ts-luxon/docs/index.md

-# Luxon Documentation
+# TSLuxon Documentation

-This is the manual for Luxon.
+This is the manual for TSLuxon.
 You'll find guides below and an API doc reference [here](identifiers.html).